-Issues: Qualification - Discipline (counseling memo) and Work Conditions (employee/supervisor conflict); Ruling Date: February 2, 2017; Ruling No. 2017-4484; Agency: Department of Corrections; Outcome: Not Qualified.
-February 2, 2017 Ruling No. 2017-4484 Page 2
+Issues: Qualification - Discipline (counseling memo), and Work Conditions (supervisor/employee conflict); Ruling Date: December 21, 2018; Ruling No. 2019-4819; Agency: Department of Social Services; Outcome: Not Qualified.
+December 21, 2018 Ruling No. 2019-4819 Page 2

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution1 QUALIFICATION RULING In the matter of the Department of Corrections Ruling Number 2017-4484 February 2, 2017 The grievant has requested a ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management on whether his October 21, 2016 grievance with the Department of Corrections (the "agency") qualifies for a hearing.
+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution QUALIFICATION RULING In the matter of the Virginia Department of Social Services Ruling Number 2019-4819 December 21, 2018 The grievant has requested a ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management on whether her August 8, 2018 grievance with the Virginia Department of Social Services (the "agency") qualifies for a hearing.
 For the reasons discussed below, this grievance does not qualify for a hearing.
-FACTS On or about September 29, 2016, the grievant was issued a Performance Counseling Memorandum (the "Counseling Memo") to address several instances of tardiness.
-The grievant initiated a grievance on October 21, 2016, claiming that his supervisor had engaged in "Workplace Har[]assment and Fraternization" and citing the Counseling Memo as an instance of the supervisor's allegedly improper behavior.2 After proceeding through the management resolution steps, the grievance was not qualified for a hearing by the agency head.
-The grievant now appeals that determination to EDR.
-DISCUSSION Although state employees with access to the grievance procedure may generally grieve anything related to their employment, only certain grievances qualify for a hearing.3 Additionally, the grievance statutes and procedure reserve to management the exclusive right to manage the affairs and operations of state government.4 Thus, claims relating to issues such as the methods, means and personnel by which work activities are to be carried out generally do not qualify for a hearing, unless the grievant presents evidence raising a sufficient question as to 1 Effective January 1, 2017, the Office of Employment Dispute Resolution merged with another office area within the Department of Human Resource Management, the Office of Equal Employment Services.
-Because full updates have not yet been made to the Grievance Procedure Manual, this office will be referred to as "EDR" in this ruling to alleviate any confusion.
-EDR's role with regard to the grievance procedure remains the same post-merger. $^{^2}$ The grievant also alleged to EDR that he has experienced retaliation from agency management based on his use of the grievance procedure, both in relation to the current grievance as well as past grievance activity.
-Because additional management actions or omissions cannot be added to a grievance after it is filed, this ruling will not address these issues.
-Grievance Procedure Manual § 2.4.
-The grievant may file another grievance if he wishes to challenge additional management actions or omissions.
-3 See Grievance Procedure Manual § 4.1.
+FACTS On or about July 11, 2018, the grievant was issued a Memorandum (the "Counseling Memo") to address an incident regarding her work performance.
+The grievant initiated a grievance on August 8, 2018, claiming that her supervisor had engaged in "Bullying, Harassment, and Intimidating [behavior]" and citing the Counseling Memo as an instance of the supervisor's allegedly improper behavior.
+After proceeding through the management resolution steps, the grievance was not qualified for a hearing by the agency head's designee.
+The grievant now appeals that determination to EEDR.
+DISCUSSION Although state employees with access to the grievance procedure may generally grieve anything related to their employment, only certain grievances qualify for a hearing.1 Additionally, the grievance statutes and procedure reserve to management the exclusive right to manage the affairs and operations of state government.2 Thus, claims relating to issues such as the methods, means and personnel by which work activities are to be carried out generally do not qualify for a hearing, unless the grievant presents evidence raising a sufficient question as to whether discrimination, retaliation, or discipline may have improperly influenced management's decision, or whether state policy may have been misapplied or unfairly applied.3 Counseling Memo In this case, the grievant appears to dispute the issuance of the Counseling Memo.
+While grievances that allege workplace harassment may qualify for a hearing, the grievance procedure 1 See Grievance Procedure Manual § 4.1.

-4 Va.
+2 Va.
 Code § 2.2-3004(B).